e-ditiones/LEM17/README.md

 ## Warnings

-The POS is provided but has _not_ been carefully proofread.
+The morphology is provided but has _not_ been carefully proofread.

 ## Licences